Department of Political Science (GRAD)

 The general prerequisite for admission to graduate study is a bachelor of arts degree or equivalent.
 A student is not required to have an undergraduate major in political science but will normally be expected to have had at least nine semester hours of coursework in political science.

 The Graduate Record Examination (GRE) is optional.
 Students may submit their GRE scores if they wish, but this is not a requirement.
 Applicants are encouraged to have their applications complete by December 1 and no later than posted deadlines.
-Applicants are also required to submit a writing sample and a personal statement.
+Applicants are also required to submit a writing sample, a statement of purpose, and 3 letters of recommendation.

 The Center for European Studies